adamdbradley/stencil-gl-boxes/readme.md

 ## VDom

-Stencil renderer is an implementation of vdom forked from [Snabbdom](https://github.com/snabbdom/snabbdom).
+Stencil's renderer is a VDom implementation forked from [Snabbdom](https://github.com/snabbdom/snabbdom).
 We've made many modifications to it, however, I'd imagine most of the performance comes straight from the awesome work done by the Snabbodm project.

 ## Async Rendering Queue

-Stencil uses an asyncrous rendering queue that's built-in by default.
+Stencil uses an asynchronous rendering queue that's built-in by default.
 Developers do not need to adjust their components in order to take advantage of this because it's just how Stencil works.
 This demo helps show how async rendering assists in preventing jank and maintaining smooth animations.

 ## File Size

 A large reason why Stencil's GL Boxes demo is only __12kb__ can be directly attributed to the [@sveltejs/gl](https://github.com/sveltejs/gl) project, and its use of [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) rather than CommonJS.

 That said, Stencil itself is also quite small, and only generates runtime for what the component is actually using.
-In this case, the component isn't using much at all, except the VDom renderer, and reactive getters/setters for its properties.
+In this case, the component isn't using much at all, except the VDom renderer and reactive properties.

 ## Thoughts